protogia/jffa/README.md

-# jffa
+# formula1-evaluations

-This repository contains a collection of jupyter-notebooks for my **just-for-fun-analytics**-projects.
+This repository contains a collection of analytic-notebooks about formula1-related data.